 How to Make Your Artificial Flocked Tree Look Fuller

-On ASK THE DESIGNER, one of the main questions I always get asked this time of year is: How to Make Your Artificial Flocked Tree Look Fuller?
+On ASK THE DESIGNER: How to Make Your Artificial Flocked Tree Look Fuller?

 So the process goes: as you are opening up the branching and fluffing each branch, you add the fluff to the middle sections.
 Then lower the next set of branches down and fluff.
 This process makes adding the polyfill super simple and saves your arms from getting all scratched up from the reaching into the branches as well.
 Once you have the tree fluffed and filled, you can add your ribbon or garland.
 You can use either, I tend to mix it up depending on my overall theme.
 On this tree we will be using two types of ribbon, three 30 foot bolts of each ribbon type.
 This is the most common thing I notice, people never get enough ribbon to create the fullness you see on professional trees in magazines.
 Sometime I will use as many as three to four coordinating ribbons in the same amounts, if I want a lot of ribbon or a large bow at the top.